 If you were struck be a driver who was texting, do not hesitate to seek guidance from a well-practiced injury attorney.
 A Murfreesboro texting while driving accident lawyer could help you hold the negligent party liable for your damages.

-Tennessee Laws Regulating Driver Cellphone Use
+What Tennessee Laws Regulate Driver Cellphone Use?

 Tennessee law states that driver’s hands should be free from using a cell phone when they operate a vehicle.
 For drivers under the age of 18, they are not allowed to use their cell phones at all when driving, including hands-free devices.